lyx-x/nnimgproc/README.md

 If you use docker and want to save the result into local file system, you will need to mount another folder when running the container.

-### Image de-streaking with convolutional neural network
+### Image de-streaking with convolutional neural network in Chainer

 Under the `samples/destreaking` folder, we provide some scripts for training simple neural network-based image de-streaker which is can be viewed as a